daemonic13/Sorted-Table-Plugin/README.md

 -------------

 By default, the plugin will trim the data (ie: text) that is retrieved from the html.
 This makes sorting consistent based on the data.
-This can be turned off by setting the option trimtabs to false.
+This can be turned off by setting the option trimtext to false.

 ie:
-$("table").sortedtable({trimtabs : false});
+$("table").sortedtable({trimtext : false});

 Changing Associated Icons
 -------------------------